Pfleiderer-Adrian/HybridSampleGeneration/README.md

 `hybrid_sample_generator.generation.model_settings`.
 Parameters absent from `config.model.search` remain fixed for every trial.
-Use `clear()` to make every parameter fixed and, for example, `del config.model.search.dropout` to remove one distribution. `set_model` initializes fresh model-specific parameters and a default search space.
+Use `clear()` to make every parameter fixed and, for example, `del config.model.search.dropout` to remove one distribution.
+Each model module owns a concrete `Config` dataclass plus factories for its dimension-specific defaults and search space. `set_model` uses those factories to initialize fresh model parameters and a validated `SearchSpace` bound to them.
 Runtime values such as the input channel count and number of anomaly classes are derived from the extracted data and are not part of the saved model parameters.
 Model dimensionality and the full configuration are validated when constructing `HybridDataGenerator`, serializing, or explicitly calling `config.validate()`.

 ### Extraction